05 October 2024

 Hollywood's first perfect male physique

 George O'Brien was born in San Francisco, California, in 1899.
 He was the oldest son of Daniel J. and Margaret L. (née Donahue) O'Brien.
-O'Brien's father later became the Chief of Police for the City of San Francisco and ordered the arrest of Roscoe 'Fatty' Arbuckle in September 1921 at the scandalous Labor Day party held by Arbuckle.
-After his retirement from that office, Dan was the Director of Penology for the State of California.
+O'Brien's father later became the Chief of Police for the City of San Francisco and ordered the arrest of Roscoe 'Fatty' Arbuckle in September 1921 at the scandalous Labour Day party held by Arbuckle.
+After he retired from that office, Dan was the Director of Penology for the State of California.

 George O'Brien